Overview of Washington Estate Tax Laws

-An estate is subject to the Washington estate tax if the decedent died owning property located in the state and his gross estate exceeds a value of $2,129,000 as of 2017.
+An estate is subject to the Washington tax when a decedent dies owning a gross estate that exceeds a value of $2.193 million as of 2019.

-It used to be that some Washington estates had to file an estate tax return even if they did not owe an estate tax because their values fell below the exemption amount.
-The value threshold for having to file a return was just $2 million as of October 22, 2016.
-That law has since been repealed.
-The exclusion amount and the filing requirement threshold have been the same—currently $2,129,000—since October 23, 2016.
+It used to be that some Washington estates had to file an estate tax return even if they didn't owe the tax because they were valued below the exemption threshold, but that law has been repealed.
+The exemption amount and the filing requirement threshold have been the same since Oct.
+23, 2016.

-The tax rate is a progressive one that maxes out at 20 percent for estates valued at $9 million or more as of 2017.
-The lowest rate for estates that inch just over the exemption amount is 10 percent as of 2017.
+The Washington estate tax rate is progressive.
+It maxes out at 20% for estates valued at $9 million or more as of 2019.
+The lowest rate for estates that inch just over the exemption amount is 10%.

 Outright transfers to surviving spouses are exempt from Washington's estate tax.

-Married couples who have used AB Trust planning to reduce their federal estate tax bill may find that a Washington estate tax is due on the B Trust as a result of a gap between the Washington exemption and the federal exemption.
-The federal estate tax exemption is $5.49 million as of 2017, so the gap comes out to a very significant $3,361,000.
+Married couples who have used AB Trust planning to reduce their federal estate tax bill might find that a Washington estate tax is due on the B Trust as a result of the gap between the Washington exemption and the federal exemption.
+The federal estate tax exemption is $11.4 million as of 2019, so the gap is pretty significant.

 The Washington State estate tax return must be filed and any estate tax that's due must be paid within nine months of the decedent's date of death.
-Payment of any Washington State estate tax after the initial due date will accrue interest, although there's no late payment penalty in addition to interest.
+Late payment of any Washington State estate tax made after the initial due date will accrue interest, although there's no late payment penalty in addition to interest.

-Extension requests, Washington State estate tax returns and payments are all mailed to the Washington State Department of Revenue at P.O.
+Extension requests, Washington State estate tax returns, and payments are all mailed to the Washington State Department of Revenue, P.O.
 Box 47488, Olympia, Washington 98504-7488.

 Courier service deliveries should be sent to the Washington State Department of Revenue Estate Tax, Attn: Treasury Management, 6500 Linderson Way SW, Suite 227, Tumwater, Washington 98501-6561.